BabybirdOligodendrocyte/Arduino-Numitron-IV-9--TPIC6B595N/README.md

 Here was a helpful tutorial using the TPIC6B595N with a 7 segment LED.
 This is very similiar to the numitron.
 Includes circuit diagram https://portal.gssd.ca/class/z7tsv8u/Pages/folder/project6.aspx

+Also included in this repository is the gerber file of the PCB I made based on the breadboard layout of this clock.
+You will also find a fritzing file which I used to make the PCB.